sj3/canna-third-party/web_hidden_element/README.rst

 Usage
 =====

-Go to Settings -> Security -> Hidden Fields -> Hidden Fields.
+Go to Settings -> Security -> Hidden Elements -> Hidden Elements.
-Create a new template and select the model and the fields that you want to hide.
+Create a new template and select the model and the fields and elements that you want to hide.
-If you don't select any user or group, the field is hidden for all users.
-If you select any user the field is hidden for these users.
-If you select any group the field is hidden for these groups.
-The user is more restrictive that the group.
+If you don't select any user or group, the field/element is hidden for all users.
+If you select any user the field is hidden for this user.
+If you select any group the field is hidden for this group.
+The user is more restrictive than the group.
-If the field isn't required, it is removed from view.
-If it's required the field is invisible.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot